mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 more exotic problems or when treating augmented individuals.
-For example, a TL 8 medikit can test blood pressure and temperature (amongst other things); a TL 14 kit has a medical densitometer to create a three-dimensional view of the patient’s body and can scan brain activity on the quantum level.
+For example, a TL 8 medikit can test blood pressure and temperature (amongst other things); a TL 14 kit has a medical densitometer to create a three-dimensional view of the patient's body and can scan brain activity on the quantum level.
 All medikits weigh 8 kg.

 TL 8:TL 8: Cr, 1,000.